oyarsa/event_extraction/annotation/src/annotation/instructions.md

    If it doesn't, it should be considered invalid.
 5. Focus on the meaning of the cause and effect relationship, rather than the exact wording.
+6. In the rare cases where the reference is obviously incorrect, ignore it and analyse the model answer with relation to the source text only.

 ### Example - Invalid